arjunanil-td/rigX/docs/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](../CONTRIBUTING.md) for details on how to get involved.
+Please see our [GitHub Issues](https://github.com/arjunanil-td/rigX/issues) for details on how to get involved.